luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

  ## Assess PCR duplication

 Duplicate reads are reads with the same start/end positions & exact same sequence.
+You dont expect reads to pile up with the same start & end - this suggests it is from PCR.
+There are no fixed start points for DNA replication s DNA-seq it is well accepted to collapse duplicates, since there are fixed start points for transcription it is

 ![PCR duplication](http://rseqc.sourceforge.net/_images/duplicate.png)
 A good sample will have the inflexion point low down (i.e. less reads with duplications).
 The higher the inflexion, the worse the sample.